What If the Appraisal Comes In Low? 6 True Stories About What Buyers Did

 If you’re buying in a seller’s market, you go into it knowing that you might have to sweeten the deal to win a desirable house.

 When Sarah Yost and her fiance walked up the front path to an open house, they knew it was the home for them.
-But the listing agent told them that the seller had already received several aggressive offers — and, in fact, had almost canceled the open house.
+But the listing agent told them that the seller already had received several aggressive offers — and, in fact, had almost canceled the open house.
 To beat out the other buyers, they had to write an impressive offer.

 A heated bidding war, with multiple rounds of offers, drove the price up to $323,000, a full $44,000 more than the asking price.
 The large gap between the asking price and offer made several appraisers nervous, and they wouldn’t even appraise the house.
 When the bank finally found an appraiser, the home appraised at $300,000.

 Negotiations resumed, but the seller wouldn’t budge on price, confident that they could go back to the other interested buyers.
-In the meantime, Sarah and her partner did more research on the house and discovered sewer problems from 2018.
+In the meantime, Yost and her partner did more research on the house and discovered sewer problems from 2018.
 At that point, the seller provided them with updated seller’s disclosures that revealed the house had more issues than they’d initially thought.

 McCoy says that if the buyer has the extra cash and an appraisal comes in low, it could be a good idea to use that cash to make up the difference for several reasons.
-“Maybe there’s some updating to the home that the appraiser doesn’t give much value to,” she explains, “but the buyer says — look, this is stuff I’d have to pay for on another house, and it’s already done here.”
+“Maybe there’s some updating to the home that the appraiser doesn’t give much value to,” she explains, or “the buyer says — look, this is stuff I’d have to pay for on another house, and it’s already done here.”

 When the appraisal comes back lower than the offer, it can feel like the end of the world.
 But you do have options, up to and including walking away from the purchase.